ShaktidharK1997/feedback_loop/reserve_kvm/custom-snippets/exp-label-studio.md

 :::

 ::: {.cell .markdown}
-## Human in the Loop Approach
+### Data Annotators Approach
-For this reason, companies use a Human in the Loop approach to improve their model performance.
+For this reason, companies use data dnnotators to improve their model performance.
 In this case, predictions which either have a low confidence or user disagrees with are sent to data annotators.
 These annotators have significant experience in the domain of the model and therefore can provide reliable labels for the tasks at hand.
 These high-quality labels are then used to retrain the model, leading to better performance.
 :::

 ::: {.cell .markdown}
-### Setting up Human in the Loop System
+### Setting up Data Annotator System
-Lets try and setting up a Human in the Loop approach for Gourmetgram!
+Lets try and setting up a Data Annotator approach for Gourmetgram!
 For this, we are using `Label Studio` which is an open source data labeling platform.

 https://labelstud.io/
 :::